-As you can see in above screenshot, I have already created a few automation campaigns for social networks.
+As you can see in the above screenshot, I have already created a few automation campaigns for social networks.
 I have some plans to use this tool for niche blogs as well.
-(Will update here with results soon)
+(I will update here with results soon)

 How to create an automation campaign for social media

-One of best ways to increase followers, mentions and brand awareness if you just started an online business is sharing others content online.
+One of the best ways to increase followers, mentions, and brand awareness if you just started an online business is by sharing others’ content online.

-Most social media marketers don’t understand that sharing other people’s content actually increases engagement and so traffic and customers to own sites at the end.
+Most social media marketers don’t understand that sharing other people’s content increases engagement, so traffic and customers own sites in the end.
 (Social media marketing is a long-term game.)

 Here’re just a few engagements of a few recent tweets.

-Even though the Twitter automations have been set to send each tweet periodically, they still get impressions.
-(Remember with no too much Twitter followers)
+Even though Twitter automation has been set to send each tweet periodically, they still get impressions.
+(Remember, with not too many Twitter followers)

-Click on “New Campaign” button under “Articles Links to Social Media” automation recipe.
+Click on the “New Campaign” button under the “Articles Links to Social Media” automation recipe.

 Provide a name for your new social media automation campaign.

-Select social network(s) that you want the particular automation to be associated with.
+Select the social network(s) with which you want the particular automation to be associated.

-In the step 2, you can build your automation campaign.
+In step 2, you can build your automation campaign.

 There are even more options for you to narrow your targeting.
-If you’re run a local business and/or helping your local business clients to grow their social followings, these options might be handy for you.
+If you’ve run a local business and helping your local business clients to grow their social followings, these options might be handy for you.